Karen Pierce / Metalsmith

 The Maya site of Lamanai was formerly called "Indian Church", named after the ruins of two 16th Century Conquest-period Spanish churches built on the site.
 When documents were found in Seville, Spain referring to the Maya name for this city as Laman' ayin, the site name was changed to Lamanai.
 Lamanai is located approximately 30 miles inland from Belize's east coast on the Caribbean Sea and the Maya would travel between the sea and Lamanai via boat on the New River (known as the Dzuluinicob in prehistoric times) which meets the sea near the modern day town of Corozal (about 80 miles).
 People lived in the city of Lamanai for over 3000 years—from around 1500BC to AD1500!

-During the years 1998-2002 I participated in archaeology at Lamanai.
-The three main projects I worked on were the architectural recording and mapping of the structures of an elite residential complex called "Ottawa"; the investigation of the production of copper artifacts at Lamanai and the search for a "metal production workshop"; and the reproduction of jade artifacts and of large limestone monuments, called stela and altars.
-Lamanai Website
+I became involved with archaeology at Lamanai in 1998, when I attended my first archaeology field school, and I've gone there every year since, although I have been involved with other archaeology projects in Belize too.
+The three main projects I have worked on at Lamanai were the architectural recording and excavation of the structures of an elite residential complex called "Ottawa"; the investigation of the production of copper artifacts at Lamanai and the search for a "metal production workshop"; and the reproduction of jade artifacts and of large limestone monuments, called stela and altars.

 THE ARTISANS TRAINING PROJECT

-The Indian Church Village Craft Training Project, an artisans training project for the village initiated by Karen Pierce, was started in the summer of 2000 by a group of artists, architects and archaeologists working at Lamanai and it continues to this day.
-For many years I served as the volunteer director of this project.
-Several small grants helped the training project gain momentum and funded a building for the artisans.
-The project has carried on largely through the help of volunteers and donations--over 20 artists from the USA, Canada and England have gone to Indian Church Village to teach!
+The Indian Church Village Craft Training Project, an artisans training project for the village directed by Karen Pierce, was started in the summer of 2000 by a group of artists, architects, and archaeologists working at Lamanai.
+This was an outgrowth of the CFLI grant (mentioned above) that was awarded to Dr. Elizabeth Graham.
+The CFLI grant and numerous private donations helped the training project gain momentum.
+With numerous local villagers enthusiastically embracing the project, Dr. Elizabeth Graham then applied for funds from the British High Commission in Belize to construct an artisans center building for the artisans.
+This was supported by the British High Commission and the Government of Belize, and the labor of the local villagers and others enabled the construction of a 1600sf artisans center/hurricane shelter.
+Following the opening of this building in early 2003, the project has carried on largely through the help of volunteers and donations, plus several other small grants.
+Over 20 artists from the USA, Canada and England have gone to Indian Church Village to teach!
 We have been teaching crafts and helping the people of Indian Church Village set up their own local craft workshop/cottage industry to produce quality crafts to provide an economic base for many of the economically disadvantaged people who live in this village.
 There are now studios set up for jewelry-making, needleworking, stonecarving and ceramics.
 The artisans' designs reference Maya art and designs of local flora and fauna.
 The ICVA have their own gift shop at the Lamanai site and they are marketing their crafts elsewhere in Belize.
 Volunteers and donations are always welcomed.
-Contact the artisans.
-Contact the Jewelry Group.
-Moon Travel Guide Excerpt.

 THE HIGH SCHOOL SCHOLARSHIP PROGRAM